modehnal/GNOMETerminalAutomation/article/presentation_article.md

 I have mention separating test scenarios executed to their own result pages.
 That is what the project `behave-html-pretty-formatter` is for.

-## The test result page in form of `behave-html-pretty-formatter` project
+## The automation suite result page in form of behave-html-pretty-formatter project

 The result of the behave run you saw above is given to the console in the `pretty` format, which is a `Standard colourised pretty formatter`.
 Behave has quite a lot of formatters to use.
 These formatters are built-in and can be chosen from to get the resulted data in quite a lot of formats ready to be used for various purposes.